FalconWiz/falconwiz.com/README.md

 - [CircleCI](https://circleci.com/)

 ##### Notes
-- Use `npm run watch` for live-reload development
+- Use `npm run dev` for live-reload development
 - Use `npm run build` to generate production-ready code in the `dist` directory